quattor/quattor.github.com/_aquilon/configuration.md

 We can now move the templates created at previous steps in the sandbox.
 Only the template library has been intentionally placed into the plenary templates as this is component that is not intended to be modified by a site.
-Use the following commands, customizing the paths to your ocnfiguration if you didn't adopt the standard layout.
+Use the following commands, customising the paths to your configuration if you didn't adopt the standard layout.
 In the destination directories, `aquilon` is the Aquilon user, `site-init` is the sandbox name and `web_servers` is the archetype name.